esdrasdemorais/DroneAndroidBridgeApp/README.md

 ## Compatibility

-* The Bridge App is compatible with the Android DJI Mobile SDK v4.0 and above.
+* The Drone Android Bridge App is compatible with the Android DJI Mobile SDK v4.0 and above.
-* The Bridge App is compatible with all DJI RC
+* The Drone Android Bridge App is compatible with all DJI RC

 ## Setup

 When using the bridge app, two Android devices are used (or one device with the bridge app and the emulator):

-1. An Android device with the BridgeApp apk that is connected directly to the remote controller
+1. An Android device with the DroneAndroidBridgeApp apk that is connected directly to the remote controller
 2. An Android device running an SDK based application

 **Both devices** must be able to resolve each other's IP address - and should be **used on the same network**.